spotDL/spotify-downloader/README.md

 ```
 You'll also need to install avconv:

-`sudo apt-get install libav-tools`
+`sudo apt-get install libav-tools` (`brew install libav` for Mac)

 Use `sudo python spotdl.py` to launch the script.

 ### Windows:

-Assuming you have python already installed..
+Assuming you have Python already installed..

 - Download Libav-Tools for windows: https://builds.libav.org/windows/release-gpl/libav-x86_64-w64-mingw32-11.7.7z.
-Copy all the contents of bin folder (of avconv) to Scripts folder (in your python's installation directory)
+Copy all the contents of bin folder (of libav) to Scripts folder (in your python's installation directory).

 - Download the zip file of this repository and extract its contents in your python's installation folder as well.